publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stI/ch3/schI/m__us_usc_t40_s301.md

  __Extension of Term of President’s Management Advisory Board__

-    Term of the President’s Management Advisory Board extended until Sept.
+    Term of President’s Management Advisory Board extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13591, Nov.
 23, 2011, 76 F.R.
-74623, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+    Term of President’s Management Advisory Board extended until Sept.
+30, 2015, by Ex.
+Ord.
+No. 13652, Sept.
+30, 2013, 78 F.R.
+61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

 ----------